Medical Advice

 Oxycodone

 Oxycodone is an opioid analgesic painkiller, and it works in the brain and spinal cord to help block pain signals and change the way the body responds.
 The drug is used for moderate to severe pain.
-It commonly stays in the system 4 to 6 hours, and its extended release form stays for a longer time.
+It commonly stays in the system for 4 to 6 hours, and its extended-release form stays for a longer time.
 Oxycodone has a high potential for abuse and addiction.
 However, it is classified as a controlled substance.

 Use of oxycodone pills